OracularIS/autest/docs/concepts.md

 To support waving tests, the “some identifier” should be such that we can utilize wild card to plan waves such that shipments get a single shipment for multiple orders.
 For example, we can create `ATST-TMPL-X01` and `ATST-TMPL-X02` orders.
 Then run the test with source order number expression of `ATST-TMPL-X%`.
 This will create a single shipment for both.

+## Global Metadata

+As part of the auTest subscription, you have access to a rich set of commands, tests, test cases, and run sets.
+They will show up in the suite as “world” tenant and are named with the “BASE_” prefix.
+We are always working on enriching this set, and you will always have access to the latest set as part of the subscription.

+While customers can create their own metadata, at Smart IS, we strive to make this set as comprehensive as possible so that customers can simply use these on day one.

+You can see the available tests here: [URL of tests]

+## Commands

+We need to provide specific instructions at various points to influence the execution.
+These are referred to as “Commands”.
+We have the following categories of commands:

+- The core logic of MOCA-based tests is represented in MOCA snippets.
+- The validation commands are MOCA snippets as well.
+- We can use the snippets to set the values of the arguments.

+To improve reuse, the commands can call other commands as well by using the “Script” keyword.
+For example, in the snippet below, the command is calling another command:

+                                {

+                                    publish data

+                                    where dstloc = @nxtloc

+                                    |

+                                    Script("base_inv_load_deposit_v001")

+                                }
+When using the commands in various contexts, we can either mention them by name or by using special syntax, for example:

+publish data where uc_src_trknum = 'RCVSMP001' and uc_return_colnam='prtnum' | Script("base_get_ossibot_rcv_id_detail")

+Include screenshot: